kubevirt/monitoring/docs/runbooks/LowVirtOperatorCount.md

 The `virt-operator` is the first Operator to start in a cluster.
 Its primary responsibilities include the following:

-- Installing, live updating, and live upgrading a cluster
+- Installing, live-updating, and live-upgrading a cluster
 - Monitoring the lifecycle of top-level controllers, such as `virt-controller`, `virt-handler`, `virt-launcher`, and managing their reconciliation
 - Certain cluster-wide tasks, such as certificate rotation and infrastructure management

 ## Impact

-This alert indicates that `virt-operator` cannot provide high availability (HA) for the deployment.

-For HA to work reliably, two or more `virt-operator` pods in a `Ready` state must be available.
-The `virt-operator` deployment has a default replica of two `virt-operator` pods.
+The `virt-operator` cannot provide high availability (HA) for the deployment.
+HA requires two or more `virt-operator` pods in a `Ready` state.
+The default deployment is two pods.

-Note, however, that `virt-operator` is not directly responsible for virtual machines (VMs) in the cluster.
+The `virt-operator` is not directly responsible for virtual machines (VMs) in the cluster.
 Therefore, its decreased availability does not significantly affect VM workloads.

 ## Diagnosis